boehs/boehs/README.md

 I speak many dialects of computer, but mostly rust and typescript.
 I like learning stuff about the world.
+Do not be disillusioned by my GitHub activity.
+I am still very much alive.

                                      &&&&&&&&&%%%%%%%%%%%##########(((//
                                      &&&&&%%%%%%%%%%%%%%##########(##(///